pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 ##  index on small tables

-generate table with 1000 rows.
+create a small table with 1000 rows using data from data_generation/employees/employees_smalltable.py

-100 update each process

-measuring the time of executing a fixed number of queries
+Using update_index.py for 100 update each process, measuring the time of executing a fixed number of queries

-using update_index.py